tomwerner5/disaster_response_pipeline/README.md

     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run ML pipeline that trains classifier and saves the model `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+        - Note: it is important that the database definition in the ETL step is the same (including full path) as the ML pipeline step.
+For example, if `data/DisasterResponse.db` is used in the ETL step, then it must also be used explicitly the same in the ML pipeline step.

 2. Run `cd app` to switch to the app directory.